Skip to main content

 Applying without a solicitor

-• dates and details of previous harassment
+• dates and details of your landlord's behaviour and harassment

-• exactly what happened when you were evicted, for example, if force was used
+• what happened when you were evicted

-• where you are staying at the moment
+• where you are staying now

-• what has happened to any personal belongings
+• what happened to your personal belongings

-Use Form N16A to ask the court for an emergency injunction.
+Use form N16A to ask the court for an emergency injunction.

 Compensation

-You can claim compensation (damages) for:
+You can claim compensation for:

 You can do this at the same time as applying for an injunction or as a separate claim.

-Use Form N1 to apply to the court to order your landlord to pay you compensation
+Use form N1 to apply to the court to order your landlord to pay you compensation.

 How much compensation you get depends on: